esesmuedgars/IdeaKit/README.md

 ### Swift Package Index

 Selecting the proper dependencies is about more than just finding code that does what you need.
 Are the libraries you are choosing well maintained?
 How long have they been in development?
 Are they well tested?
 Picking high-quality packages is challenging, and the [Swift Package Index](https://swiftpackageindex.com) (a search engine for packages that support the Swift Package Manager) helps you make better decisions about your dependencies.

+### Benchmarking Swift code with Attabench framework and GUI macOS application

+If you too have been benchmarking the speed of code by adding multiple timestamps using `Date` object and calculating the time difference, [Bruno Rocha](https://twitter.com/rockbruno_) in his [article](https://swiftrocks.com/benchmarking-swift-code-properly-with-attabench) suggest to use [Attabench](https://github.com/attaswift/Attabench) framework that is accompanied by a GUI macOS application for microbenchmarking.
+The tool compiles your application in the release configuration and repeatedly performs the same operation on random data of various sizes, while continuously charting the results which makes it ideal for seeing your algorithm's performance at a glance.

 ## Tips